emanuellarini/checkers/docs/Architecture - Intro.md

 * [Heroku](heroku.com)
 * [GitHub Actions](https://github.com/features/actions)

-Now you know the tools, let's see the interaction between them to form BE and FE
+Let's see the interaction between them to form both BE and FE.

 #### Frontend

-Ths project relies on Client Side Rendering.
-Which means it is considered as SPA.
+Ths project relies on Client-Side Rendering which means it is considered a SPA.

 You might also remember that I was using NextJs.
 This was one of the things that didn't make any sense.
-I was not taking any advantage to use Server Side Rendering, so Next wasn't really a good choice.
+I was not taking any advantage to use Server Side Rendering, so Next was a poor choice.

 Since my Frontend is a SPA, it contains HTML, CSS and JS files.
-They are being deployed in Netlify though a deploy command set in Nx.
+They are being deployed in Netlify through a deploy command set in Nx.
-Nx has a library that can trigger the deploy in Netlify out of the box.
+Nx has a library that can trigger the deployment in Netlify out of the box.
 You will see more details in the CI/CD section below.

 #### Backend